r-o-b-e-r-t-o-d-e-v/private-evm-besu-poa-clique/multiple-nodes/static-nodes/README.md

    to [`/common/config`](#common-folder) so make it completely ready to use in [step 2](#step-2).
 3. Cleaning up the Docker containers by bringing down the docker-compose.yml.

+### docker-compose

+This docker-compose.yml is the one in charge of the actual blockchain setup.

+### static-nodes-runner-script

+The `static-nodes-runner.sh` is a simple script that wraps the call to the docker-compose.yml.

+What it does under the hood is just making sure of every node in the [`/nodes`](#nodes-folders) has its own static-nodes.json file in their `/.data` folder by copying it from the one in `/common/config/generated/static-nodes.json`.

+Then it runs the docker-compose.yml as you would do manually.

+So for running this script you also need to check your Docker daemon is up and running.

 ---